dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/cnx.md

 ##### Add Certificate Files to the Manifest

-The [calico-k8sapiserver.yaml](1.6/calico-k8sapiserver.yaml) must be updated with the following changes:
+The [cnx.yaml](1.7/cnx.yaml) manifest must be updated with the following changes

-1. The line `insecureSkipTLSVerify: true` must be removed from the `APIService` section.
+1. Remove the line `insecureSkipTLSVerify: true` from the `APIService` section.
 1. Uncomment the line `caBundle:` in the `APIService` and append the base64 encoded CA file contents.
-1. Uncomment the line `apiserver.key:` in the `Secret` and append the base64 encoded key file contents.
+1. Uncomment the line `apiserver.key:` in the `cnx-apiserver-certs` `Secret` and append the base64 encoded key file contents.
-1. Uncomment the line `apiserver.crt:` in the `Secret` and append the base64 encoded certificate file contents.
+1. Uncomment the line `apiserver.crt:` in the `cnx-apiserver-certs` `Secret` and append the base64 encoded certificate file contents.

 ### Configure the {{site.prodname}} Manager Web Application

-The [cnx-manager.yaml](1.6/cnx-manager.yaml) manifest must be updated with the following changes.
+The [cnx.yaml](1.7/cnx.yaml) manifest must be updated with the following changes.
 Some of the parameters depend on the chosen authentication method.
 Authentication methods, and the relevant parameters are described [here]({{site.baseurl}}/{{page.version}}/reference/essentials/authentication).

-1. If using Google login, update the `tigera.cnx-web.oidc-client-id` field in the `tigera-cnx-web-manager-config` ConfigMap.
+1. If using Google login, update the `tigera.cnx-manager.oidc-client-id` field in the `tigera-cnx-manager-config` ConfigMap.

-1. Update the `tigera.cnx-web.kubernetes-api` field
+1. Update the `tigera.cnx-manager.kubernetes-api` field
-   in the `tigera-cnx-web-manager-config` ConfigMap.
+   in the `tigera-cnx-manager-config` ConfigMap.
 It must be a URL which the web client can use to reach the Kubernetes API server.
 Note that it must be reachable from any system which is going to access the {{site.prodname}}
    Manager web application (not just inside the cluster).